I'm working on a non-fiction project called Bohemian Forgiveness: 5 Unconventional Paths to Forgiving What You'll Never Forget.

 Sick with concern, I take my city roads to her country roads.
 East Texas, where farm roads laugh hysterically at Google Maps.
 The thought bubble over my head depicts my sister insisting: Remember, you're in the country.
 All the trees look alike.
 You can't count on internet service, so write the directions down."

-I arrive on the scene with a dying iphone and mounting resentment towards my teenage son, who lost my charger just ten days after my over-priced Apple purchase.
+I arrive on the scene with a dieng iphone and mounting resentment towards my teenage son, who lost my charger just ten days after my over-priced Apple purchase.

 My mother is fragile and stubborn in equal measure.
 She's on the cardiac floor of the hospital where NO SALT is the name of the game.
 The first thing my sister says to me is, "Do you know about Mom's contraband?
 She has barbecue Lays potatoes chips stashed in that dresser drawer."